hxrts/pascal/README.md

 ## subsetRecurrence
 [in progress]

-Builds a prevelance-ordered subsetted heatmap + table of recurrent mutations from the master recurrent mutation table.
+Builds a prevelance-ordered, subsetted heatmap + table of recurrent mutations from the master recurrent mutation table.

 ### Prerequisites
 From root project directory: